learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 ## Option 3 — Gloo things together

-Ambassador is not the only Envoy-powered ingress that can be used as API Gateway.
+Ambassador is not the only Envoy-powered ingress which can be used as API Gateway.

 [Gloo is a Kubernetes Ingress](https://gloo.solo.io/) that is also an API gateway capable of providing rate limiting, circuit breaking, retries, caching, external authentication and authorisation, transformation, service-mesh integration, and security.